ToonVanhoutte/servicebus-claimcheck-connector/README.md

 # ServiceBus ClaimCheck connector for Logic Apps #
-Deploy this code as an Azure API App and use it as a user-friendly Logic Apps connector that integrates with Azure Service bus, using the claim check pattern with Azure Blob Storage as an external message store.
+Deploy this code as an Azure API App and use it as a user-friendly Logic Apps connector that integrates with Azure ServiceBus, using the claim check pattern with Azure Blob Storage as an external message store.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)